da99/helmet/not-so-important/strict-transport-security.md

+# Right now, I set all content to be redirected to HTTPS:.
+So I don't see a reason to adapt HTTP STS (below) to Cloudflare Workers.

 # HTTP Strict Transport Security middleware

 This middleware adds the `Strict-Transport-Security` header to the response.
 This tells browsers, "hey, only use HTTPS for the next period of time". ([See the spec](https://tools.ietf.org/html/rfc6797) for more.)
 Note that the header won't tell users on HTTP to _switch_ to HTTPS, it will just tell HTTPS users to stick around.
 You can enforce HTTPS with the [express-enforces-ssl](https://github.com/aredo/express-enforces-ssl) module.